As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Fill the outer pan with hot water halfway up the sides of the middle pan, then carefully transfer the whole thing to the oven.

-- Bake the cheesecake for 85-95 minutes.
+- Bake the cheesecake for 1 hour 35 minutes to 1 hour 50 minutes.
 The middle of the cheesecake (a center approximately 2" wide) should jiggle just a little bit.
 I use my digital instant-read thermometer to check the internal temperature has reached 145ºF (63ºC).
 Turn the oven off5 and allow the cheesecake to cool in the oven for 1 hour.
 After 1 hour, remove the springform pan from all of the other pans and allow to cool on a cooling rack for another 2 hours.
 When the cheesecake is completely cool, cover or wrap tightly and allow to chill in the refrigerator for at least 6 hours, ideally overnight.

 WHIPPED CREAM GHOSTS